helium/HIP/0019-third-party-manufacturers/x-logic.md

 * Device will provide a better temperature range than typical RPi based hotspots which operate from 0 degrees Celsius.
 * Good hardware security will be provided by using the encrypted filesystem, EMMC storage, and ECC608A chip on board.
 * LoRaWAN antenna options will be 6dBi and 3dBi fiberglass antennas for pole mounting, providing better performance than typical hotspot antennas.
 * We target regional (EU and South-East Europe) customers.
-In this area, our shipping options are already solved or no customs are a good advantage.
+In this area, our shipping options are already solved and no customs are a good advantage.
 * CE/RED certification is already in progress for the standard XGW1 gateway.
 * Images of current gateway hardware are provided.
 Images of new redesigned hardware targeted for Helium hotspot miner shall be provided soon.
 Hardware documentation will be shared on request.
 * New hardware for Helium hotspot miner will be running in X-LOGIC by 07/2021.